Wisconsin Apartment Association By-Laws

 Membership in the Association shall be available to persons, firms or corporations who agree in writing to abide by the Bylaws and the Code of Ethics of the Association and become a member via three categories:

-- Section 1 - Large Members (ALM) Any owner of rental property or property manager, may be an ALM.
+- Section 1 - At-Large Members (ALM) Any owner of rental property or property manager, may be an ALM.
 ALM join directly with WAA.
 This is membership is an option where there is currently not a local affiliate of WAA.

 - Section 2 - Local Apartment Association Members (LAAM) Any owner of rental property or property manager, who is a member of a Local Apartment Association currently affiliated with WAA.
 That is to say, the Local Apartment Association agrees to work together with WAA for the good of all rental property owners throughout Wisconsin.
 In addition, the Local Apartment Association must assure that (except for local vendors) all of its local members are also members of WAA.